 This document is intended to clarify and define a renewed vision for high-quality, coherent, and rigorous instruction for English Language Learners-focusing on the areas of English language arts (ELA) and English language development (ELD)-and to provide guidance in evaluating and selecting appropriate ELA/ELD instructional materials.
 Originally published in 2014 and dubbed "ELD 2.0," this updated "ELD 3.0" version has been revised to make it more streamlined and aligned with the themes in the recently revised Instructional Materials Evaluation Tool (IMET).
 This document was developed to be applicable across grades K-12.
-The Evaluating Instructional Materials section is designed to work in tandem with other tools that make grade-level distinctions for selecting instructional materials, such as the Grade-level Instructional Materials Evaluation Tool-Quality Review (GIMET-OR) developed by the Council as well other evaluation protocols adopted or developed by districts.
+The Evaluating Instructional Materials section is designed to work in tandem with other tools that make grade-level distinctions for selecting instructional materials, such as the Grade-level Instructional Materials Evaluation Tool adopted or developed by districts.